underscoreio/underscoreio/src/html/_posts/2016-02-09-free-inject.md

 - And what if there is a Case 4, which is to say, `R` is something else entirely?
 Then the implicit resolution will fail, as is reasonable to expect, as we can't put something into a coproduct that doesn't have it as its options!

 With these three implicit instances of `Inject` (the left, right and reflexive) we are able to automatically derive mechanisms to inject any desired type into any coproduct that contains it.
-Don't worry though, this code is already in Cats and we won't actually have to write it ourselves.
+Don't worry though, all of these implicits are already in Cats and we won't actually have to write them ourselves.

 ####Finishing up

-Now, back to our multiple DSLs, then.
+Back to our multiple DSLs.
 We have seen how to lift a single type constructor to the `Free` monad:
 ```scala
 def readData(port: Int) = Free.liftF[Action, String](ReadData(port))
 ```
-What if instead we had a coproduct `Cop[A]`, which contains `Action` and possibly other algebras?
+What if instead we had a coproduct `Cop[A]`, which is a coproduct of `Action` and other algebras?
 We don't need to know the exact structure of `Cop`.
 We can simply call:
 ```scala
 def readData(port: Int): Free[Cop, String] = Free.inject[Action, Cop](ReadData(port))
 ```
-We haven't seen the method `Free.inject` before, but `Free.inject[F, Cop]` is simply shorthand for:
+`Free.inject[F, Cop]` is simply shorthand for:
 1. implicitly resolving an instance of `Inject[F, Cop]`,
 2. using it to inject `F[A]` into `Cop[A]`, and finally
 3. lifting `Cop[A]` into the `Free` monad.

-In fact, the `Inject` mechanism is more general and in theory doesn't seem to be limited to injecting into coproducts, but this has to be the original and main use.

 So, let's bring our mind back to those convenience methods we defined at the start, to lift those `Action`s into `Free`:
 ```scala